R-Vaccari/course-api/README.md

 The API may be accessed here:
 https://rvapp-course-api.herokuapp.com/swagger-ui.html

+Firstly, use the **POST** method in the Authenticate-resource in order to generate a JWT token.
+Use this request body:

+{"password": "password",
+ "username": "user"}

+Then, copy the token generated in the response body.
+Click on the **Authorize** button and add:
+"Bearer " + token.
+It will look like this: "Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1c2VyIiwiZXhwIjoxNTk2NzYyOTQ2LCJpYXQiOjE1OTY3MjY5NDZ9.EUlSOvE1IiuIubuLbK35TgfWndAoKzPaq3_0w2-5hTU"

+You are now authorized to use all other methods.
 Each Object has a resource associated with it.
 Click on one of them in order to see their possible operations.

 **GET** endpoints will search the database for the respective resource's object.
 All Objects may be listed with the first **GET**.
 Then, they may be found by their id, which is listed with the previous method.